 Crassula perfoliata L.

-Crassula perfoliata var. perfoliata, Crassula pallida
+Crassula perfoliata var. perfoliata, Larochea perfoliata, Rochea perfoliata

-How to Grow and Care
+How to Grow and Care for Crassula perfoliata

-Crassula perfoliata is native to South Africa.
+Crassula perfoliata is nontoxic to people and pets.

 - Back to genus Crassula

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus